Nance-Lab/textile/README.md

 What is TEXTILE?
 ===========

-As a lab filled with mainly experimentalists, the Nance Lab uses data science to enhance our abilities.
-Because of this, we needed a effective way to train our experimentalists in how to use Data Science methods and tools that are most applicable to our work.
-So we started our TEXTILE program!
-This is the home repository for our TEXTILE in Data Science modules :)

-Specifically, we have created approachable and accessible modules to teach Data Science from a Biological perspective.
+In the Disease Directed Engineering Lab (nancelab.com), we develop tools to inform how we can more effectively treat the diseased brain.
+In our lab, we take a lot of cool immunofluorescent images of brain cells.
+To better analyze those cells, we developed a data science pipeline for cell segmentation and quantification.
+To train others within and outside of our lab to use our cell quantification pipeline, we developed TEXTILE!
+This is the home repository for our first TEXTILE course from Summer 2020.

 See the Publication